Spanish Adoptionism: Elipandus of Toledo

 Elipandus (c.
-716–805), bishop of Muslim-controlled Toledo, was the first well-known advocate of this "Adoptionist" christology, which he articulated in response to the position of another Spanish writer, Migetius.
-Migetius apparently taught a form of Trinitarian theology which Elipandus found troubling; in his "Letter to Migetius", Elipandus defended the single persona of Christ in the face of this issue.
+716–805), bishop of Muslim-controlled Toledo, was the first well-known advocate of this "Adoptionist" Christology, which he articulated in response to the position of another Spanish writer, Migetius.
+Migetius apparently taught a form of Trinitarian theology which Elipandus found troubling; in his Letter to Migetius, Elipandus defended the single persona of Christ in the face of this issue.
 Contrary to what the label “Adoptionist” might suggest, Elipandus accepted the full humanity and divinity of the person of Jesus Christ; Elipandus’ use of adoptivus in reference to Christ appears in his exegesis of the "kenotic hymn" of Philippians 2:6–7.
 Here, Elipandus argued that Christ, after “emptying himself” of divinity and becoming a human being, was “Son of God” by virtue of adoption:

 The Son of God himself, who by emptying himself, takes up adoption.

-Elipandus, unlike Arius or Nestorius, held to a strict singular personhood in the incarnation, that of the eternal, divine Son.
-Some, like Ansprenger, have claimed that Elipandus' Christology bears similarities to that of the earlier Antiochene theologian Theodore of Mopsuestia and may indicate a line of influence from Nestorian sources.
+Elipandus, unlike Arius or Nestorius, held to a strict singular personhood in the incarnation: that of the eternal, divine Son.
+Some, like Ansprenger, have claimed that Elipandus' Christology bears similarities to that of the earlier Antiochene theologian Theodore of Mopsuestia, and may indicate a line of influence from Nestorian sources.

 Beatus of Liebana

-Beatus of Liebana (or Lieban), was, like Elipandus, a native of Spain, but unlike Elipandus, he lived outside of Muslim territory in the small Christian kingdom of Asturias.
-A monk, Beatus appears to have been a person of influence in Asturias, possibly counselor to the Queen of Leon.
+Beatus of Liebana (or Lieban), was, like Elipandus, a native of Spain, but unlike Elipandus, he lived outside of Muslim territory in the small Christian Kingdom of Asturias.
+A monk, Beatus appears to have been a person of influence in Asturias, possibly counselor to the Queen of León.
 Beatus was also a skilled exegete, best known for his Commentary on the Apocalypse of John.

-In Adversus Elipandum, written in response to Elipandus’ Adoptionist teachings, Beatus chastised Elipandus for what he saw as a misuse of the word servus ("slave" or "servant"), arguing that Philippians 2 referred to Christ’s servanthood in relation to God.
+In Adversus Elipandum, written in response to Elipandus’ Adoptionist teachings, Beatus chastised Elipandus for what he saw as a misuse of the word servus ("slave" or "servant"), arguing that Philippians 2 referred to Christ's servanthood in relation to God.
 The "self-emptying" of the Son in the incarnation was not to be understood as a humiliation to the point that the human Christ would have to be adopted once more in divinity, he claimed.
 Additionally, Beatus criticized Elipandus for his emphasis on Christ sharing in humanity.
 Beatus saw this as unnecessary, and dangerously close to ignoring Jesus' distinctness from the rest of humanity; instead, he focused his attention on Christ's mediatorial position on the cross as a sufficient salvific bridge between God and humanity.
 In Adversus Elipandum, Beatus distinguished between the adoption of Christians as children by God, rejecting the adoption of Christ:

 Now truly those who have been chosen are adopted children, not the One who chose.